United Nations Interim Force in Lebanon: UNIFIL force in 2010 Israel–Lebanon border clash

 Irish Army peacekeepers during an inspection while serving with UNIFIL on 19 September 2013.

 The 2010 Israel–Lebanon border clash occurred on 3 August 2010.
 It was the deadliest incident along the border since the devastating 2006 Lebanon War.
 The UN force stationed in southern Lebanon urged "maximum restraint" following the clashes along the so-called Blue Line, a UN-drawn border separating Lebanon from Israel.
 UNIFIL peacekeepers were in the area where the clashes took place.
 United Nations peacekeepers tried to hold off the routine Israeli tree-pruning that led to a deadly border clash with Lebanese soldiers.
 An Indonesian UN battalion was on the scene, and they did their best to try to prevent it, but they were unable to.

 Indonesian peacekeepers tried to no avail to calm the situation before the clashes erupted.
-The fighting increasingly intensified, so the small contingent of UNIFIL forces was ordered to retreat or find cover then report back to the base.
+The fighting increasingly intensified, so the small contingent of UNIFIL forces was ordered to retreat or find cover and then report back to the base.
 The Indonesian contingent, under intense small arms fire and shelling between the two opposing forces, retreated and returned to their base, but two soldiers fell behind and briefly became isolated before the stunned and exhausted soldiers were helped by some locals.

 UN peacekeepers did not escape the confrontation unscathed.
 Local TV reported that in some cases, villagers attempted to block UNIFIL vehicles from fleeing the combat zone, demanding that they return and fight.
 However, current and former UNIFIL officials said that at that point in the conflict, it was out of peacekeepers' hands.
-One former UNIFIL official explained that he has been in these situations before, and when the opposing sides are determined to shoot each other, there is nothing UNIFIL force can do.
-Regarding concerns about UNIFIL's neutrality, a former UNIFIL commander highlighted the importance of perception, stating that if UNIFIL forces intervened to protect IDF, UNIFIL would be accused by Hezbollah or the Lebanese people of protecting the Israelis.
+One former UNIFIL official explained that he has been in these situations before, and when the opposing sides are determined to shoot at each other, there is nothing the UNIFIL force can do.
+Regarding concerns about UNIFIL's neutrality, a former UNIFIL commander highlighted the importance of perception, stating that if UNIFIL forces intervened to protect the IDF, UNIFIL would be accused by Hezbollah or the Lebanese people of protecting the Israelis.
 On the other hand, if UNIFIL forces were seen to favour the Lebanese, Israel would accuse UNIFIL of collaborating with Hezbollah.